richelbilderbeek/bbbq_article/revision/README.md

 > the question.

 We  agree that the paper does not prove that TMH-derived epitopes are presented in vivo.
-However there are known clincial samples of TMH derived epitopes in litarature.
+However there are known clinicial samples of TMH derived epitopes in litarature.

 We think that our in silico experiments do encourage to actually do such in vivo work (or the other way around: would our in silico experiments have found that TMH-derived are unlikely to be be presented, in vivo work would be discouraged)

-* [] Richel is already checking IEDB correlating the epitope elution studies with TMH.
-This gives a direct answer to this question.

  * [ ] Frans doet dit.
 Hij schreef 'we kunnen even in de database kijken naar een aantal klinisch relevante epitopen en deze matchen aan TMH voor MHC-II zoals ook gedaan in vorige paper'